 - Minimum credit scores to qualify for 3.5% down payment FHA Loan is 580 FICO

-- FHA does not require borrowers to pay off outstanding unpaid collection accounts or charge off accounts
+- HUD does not require borrowers to pay off outstanding unpaid collection accounts or charge off accounts

-- FHA permits to get 100% gifted funds by a family member to be used for your down payment and closing costs
+HUD permits to get 100% gifted funds by a family member to be used for the down payment and closing costs:

-- FHA allows debt to income ratios to be capped at 56.9% DTI for borrowers who have greater than 620 FICO Credit Scores
+- HUD allows debt to income ratios to be capped at 56.9% DTI for borrowers who have greater than 620 Credit Scores

 - Borrowers with credit scores can have a maximum debt to income ratio not greater than 43% DTI

-- FHA borrowers who are into a Chapter 13 Bankruptcy Repayment Plan can qualify for a FHA Loan one year into the Chapter 13 Bankruptcy Repayment Plan with the approval of the Chapter 13 Bankruptcy Trustee and proof of 12 months timely payments.
+- Borrowers who are into a Chapter 13 Bankruptcy Repayment Plan can qualify for VA and FHA Loans one year into the Chapter 13 Bankruptcy Repayment Plan

-- FHA has no waiting period after a Chapter 13 Bankruptcy Discharged Date to qualify for a FHA Loan
+- HUD has no waiting period after a Chapter 13 Bankruptcy Discharged Date

 If you have several of the above conditions, compensating factors will help.
-What are compensating factors again?
 Compensating factors are factors that help borrowers offset the negatives on their credit and financial profiles.